garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-vm.md

 # Azure Virtual Machine

-You are connecting to a Virtual Machine running in the private subnet of Azure VNET from your DevBox.
+You are connecting to a Virtual Machine running in the private subnet of Azure Virtual Network (VNET) from your DevBox.

 ## Architecture Diagram